MA/JS colleagues offer practical advice on frequent questions

 What, when, how, why and who?
 These are the questions buzzing around your head when drafting a project proposal.
 Our MA/JS colleagues are here to help with their practical advice.

-We asked Nátalia Liholot. priority officer to open the series of questions and give our applicants the very first advice.
+We asked Nátalia Liholot.
+Priority Officer to open the series of questions and give our applicants the very first advice.
 Here's what Nátalia says:

 Nátalia: Before proceeding, you should ensure your project idea aligns with the Programme's mission, priorities, and specific objectives.
 After having done it, review the Applicant’s Manual, call documents, to confirm that your idea fits within the thematic areas supported.